Blog – Posted on Friday, Oct 11

 59. Gurlesque edited by Lara Glenum and Arielle Greenberg

 Bringing together eighteen poets of diverse backgrounds, Gurlesque: the new grrly, grotesque, burlesque poetics creates “radical, femme, Third Wave” feminist poetry by uniting them without depriving each of their own style.
 Like burlesque, gurlesque revolves around themes of camp and kitsch, oftentimes turning them on their heads.
 The collection also pairs the poets with visual artists with the same rebellious sensibility.

 60. The Norton Anthology of Poetry edited by Margaret Ferguson, Mary Jo Salter, and Jon Stallworthy

 The Norton Anthology of Poetry is the perfect primer for a wide range of poetry spanning the ages.
 From Beowolf to Louise Edrich, it has almost everything you’d need if you were to start your study of the genre from scratch.
 This anthology provides over one thousand years of verse from the medieval period to the present.
-If all that wasn’t enough, it’s also a classroom standard for poetry in English.
+If all that wasn’t enough, it’s also a classroom standard in English.

 61. The BreakBeat Poets: New American Poetry in the Age of Hip-Hop edited by Kevin Coval, Quraysh Ali Lansana, and Nate Marshall

 If you are a member of the hip hop generation, this is the anthology is for you.
 Featuring 78 poets born somewhere between 1961-1999, The BreakBeat Poets is perfect for people who love Hip-Hop — and for those who never really connected with poetry at all.
 As its description states, this anthology is also “for people who thought poems were only something done by dead white dudes who got lost in a forest.”
 The BreakBeat Poets is a refreshing anthology that gives the canon a good dose of what it’s been missing.